HOW TO USE A KITCHENAID® STAND MIXER IN 9 EASY STEPS

 Bowl attachments such as the Ice Cream Maker and the Precise Heat Mixing Bowl fit under your stand mixer, replacing your usual mixing bowl with the specialized attachment bowl.

 KitchenAid® attachments are a great gift idea.
 Buying someone their first stand mixer?
 Throw in an attachment to help them get the most out of it.
+For example, our food and meat grinder attachments open a world of new recipes.
 Or, help someone discover new ways to enjoy the stand mixer they already love.
-Give a friend or family member an attachment that will open a world of new possibilities, or add one to your own wish list.
+Give a friend or family member an attachment that will add to their culinary repertoire, or add one to your own wish list.

 Now that you know how to use your KitchenAid® stand mixer, it’s time to discover everything it can do.
 In addition to making cakes and cookies, you can knead dough or whip up a cheesecake using the accessories that come standard with your stand mixer, but that’s just the beginning.

-Spiralize sweet potatoes for a unique risotto, Cut sheets of zucchini for a new twist on manicotti, and rethink dessert with green tea macarons.
+Spiralize sweet potatoes for a unique risotto, cut sheets of zucchini for a new twist on manicotti, and rethink dessert with green tea macarons.
 Before long, you’ll have mastered using your stand mixer for all kinds of culinary creations.
-What will you make with your KitchenAid® stand mixer for?
+What will you make with your KitchenAid® stand mixer?
+Get started with this extensive list of stand mixer recipes.